I have previously written posts about Sarine Technologies Ltd:

 In view of synthetic diamonds threat to the natural diamond jewelry industry, the challenge comes from undisclosed attempts to pass off synthetic stones as natural.

 A number of initiatives are underway to address this:

 - Advanced detection technologies to filter out even high-quality synthetics (see Fig 2.3.5);

 - World’s largest diamond producers had met recently to plan the creation of the industry’s first industry-association to fight off the threat of synthetic diamonds;

-My take for the moment is that the public has been too affected by this rise of the synthetic diamond industry and fail to realise that every segment of the diamond industry value chain bucked the negative trends of 2012 and posted moderate growth of 2–4% in 2013.
+My take for the moment is that the public has been too affected by this rise of the synthetic diamond industry and fail to realize that every segment of the diamond industry value chain bucked the negative trends of 2012 and posted moderate growth of 2–4% in 2013.

-Just as it has become easier to produce high quality clear CVD synthetic diamonds, it has also been increasingly easier, cheaper and faster to detect CVD diamonds.
+Just as it has become easier to produce high-quality clear CVD synthetic diamonds, it has also been increasingly easier, cheaper and faster to detect CVD diamonds.
 Detection quality has risen.
 Not surprisingly, De Beers is one of the leaders in developing detection technology.

 Nevertheless, I will track Sarine’s quarterly report tightly to see if earnings improve.